Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Experiment Design and Results

 \subsection{Comparisons with State-of-the-art}

-\textbf{Quantitative results:} In Tab.~\ref{tableseg}, we compare our approach with SOTA methods including HeMIS\cite{hemis}, U-HVED\cite{hved}, D2-Net\cite{d2net}, ACN\cite{kd3}, RFNet\cite{rfnet} and mmFormer\cite{mmformer} for tumor segmentation on BRATS2018 dataset.
-HeMIS, U-HVED and D2-Net learn a biased mapping among available modalities by simulating missing scenarios and project it into a shared representation.
-Hence their overall performance is lower compared to ACN which co-trains with the full modality of all samples.
+\textbf{Quantitative results:} In Tab.~\ref{tableseg}, we compare our approach with SOTA methods including HeMIS~\cite{hemis}, U-HVED~\cite{hved}, D2-Net~\cite{d2net}, ACN~\cite{kd3}, RFNet~\cite{rfnet} and mmFormer~\cite{mmformer} on BRATS2018.
+HeMIS, U-HVED, and D2-Net learn a biased mapping among available modalities and hence perform poorly compared to ACN which co-trains with the full modality of all samples.
 Recent shared latent space models like mmFormer and RFNet perform comparably to ACN.
 They either focus on learning inter-modal correlations or tumor region-aware fused representations.
-Our method utilizes full modality from only 50\% samples, and yet outperforms these approaches.
+Our method utilizes full modality data from only 50\% samples, and yet outperforms these approaches.
 We thus excel in efficient utilization of full modality data.
-In comparison with the second-best approach in WT, TC and ET, our average DSC shows improvements of 0.89\% (over mmFormer), 1.96\% (over ACN) and 1.68\% (over ACN), respectively.
+In comparison with the second-best approach in WT, TC, and ET, our average DSC shows improvements of 0.89\% (over mmFormer), 1.96\% (over ACN), and 1.68\% (over ACN), respectively.
 Although ACN pursues a KD-driven approach to achieve the partial-to-full modality mapping, it ends up building a combinatorial number of models dedicated to each subset.
-This leads to a highly cost-ineffective solution which is also based on the impractical scenario that all samples contain full modality data.
+This leads to a highly ineffective solution which is also based on the impractical scenario that all training samples contain full modality data.
 In our framework, we mimic this distillation learning even in a shared latent model through efficient application of meta-learning and adversarial training.
-It can be seen from Tab.~\ref{tableseg} that our method surpasses all other approaches in 39 out of 45 multi-modal combinations across the tumor regions.
-The standard deviation and p-values on BRATS2018 are reported in Sec.~\ref{stddsc} of supplementary.
-We also evaluated all methods via Hausdorff Distance (HD95) scores on BRATS2018.
-They can be found in Tab.~\ref{stdpvhd} of supplementary.
-We also compare our approach with three SOTA methods on BRATS2020 in Tab.~\ref{table2020}.
-For BRATS2020, the average DSC of the three tumor areas are boosted by 1.78\%, 2.84\% and 3.13\%, respectively.
-A complete table with all combinations has been provided in supplementary.
+It can be seen from Tab.~\ref{tableseg} that our method surpasses all other approaches in 39 out of 45 multi-modal combinations across the three tumor regions despite being trained with only 50\% full modality samples.
+Our results are statistically significantly better (t-test, $p<0.05$) than HeMIS~\cite{hemis}, U-HVED~\cite{hved}, D2-Net~\cite{d2net}.
+Other methods (RFNet~\cite{rfnet}, mmFormer~\cite{mmformer}, ACN~\cite{kd3}) require full modality input for all samples, whereas ours does not.
+However, for a fair comparison, we further trained ~\cite{rfnet, mmformer, kd3} in a 50\% full modality setting, identical to ours (Tab.~\ref{tabfmablation}).
+It can be observed that our method outperforms the second-best approach by 11.78\%, 12.93\%, and 9.72\% in DSC on the WT, TC, and ET regions, respectively, on BRATS2018, clearly achieving SOTA performance.
+Evaluation via HD95 metric on BRATS2018 can be found in the supplementary (Sec.
+9).
+Comparison with three SOTA methods on BRATS2020 are presented in Tab.~\ref{table2020}; Compared to the second-best approach, the average DSC of the three tumor areas is boosted by 1.78\%, 2.84\%, and 3.13\%, respectively.
+Detailed experiments on BRATS2020 and BRATS2019 have been provided in the supplementary (Sec.
+10).